kws/lapa-analysis/README.md

 LAPA allows for converting digitised early modern Dutch theatre plays into (presumed) phonetic script (SAMPA).
 To achieve this, a ruleset has been created that codifies the transliteration to SAMPA.
 This codebase contains parsers for the rule sets (xls format), parsers for the digitised texts (naf xml) and logic to perform counts and correlations.

+The motivation for this project can be found in the following publication:

+Smitskamp, Fieke.
+(2024).
+From Ah! to Little Z: Clustering Spelled Language Sounds in Early Modern Dutch Theatre Plays (1570-1800).
+BMGN - Low Countries Historical Review, 139, 7-31. https://doi.org/10.51769/bmgn-lchr.13868

 ## Installation

 This project uses [Poetry](https://python-poetry.org/) for dependency management.
 To get started: